data-tools/big-data-types/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/io.github.data-tools/big-data-types-core_2.13)
 [![Scala Steward badge](https://img.shields.io/badge/Scala_Steward-helping-blue.svg?style=flat&logo=data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAA4AAAAQCAMAAAARSr4IAAAAVFBMVEUAAACHjojlOy5NWlrKzcYRKjGFjIbp293YycuLa3pYY2LSqql4f3pCUFTgSjNodYRmcXUsPD/NTTbjRS+2jomhgnzNc223cGvZS0HaSD0XLjbaSjElhIr+AAAAAXRSTlMAQObYZgAAAHlJREFUCNdNyosOwyAIhWHAQS1Vt7a77/3fcxxdmv0xwmckutAR1nkm4ggbyEcg/wWmlGLDAA3oL50xi6fk5ffZ3E2E3QfZDCcCN2YtbEWZt+Drc6u6rlqv7Uk0LdKqqr5rk2UCRXOk0vmQKGfc94nOJyQjouF9H/wCc9gECEYfONoAAAAASUVORK5CYII=)](https://scala-steward.org)

-A library to transform Case Classes into Database schemas
+A library to transform Case Classes into Database schemas and to convert implemented types into another types

-This is a type safe library that converts basic Scala types and Case Classes into different database types and schemas using Shapeless, making possible to extract a database schema from a Case Class and to work with Case Classes when writing, reading or creating tables in different databases.
+This is a type safe library that converts basic Scala types and Case Classes into different database types and schemas using Shapeless, it also allows converting implemented types into another types, for example, an Spark Schema can be automatically converted into a BigQuery table, without having code that relates BigQuery and Spark.

+What we can do with this library:
+- BigQuery:
+    -- Create BigQuery Tables (or Schemas) using Case Classes -- Apply custom transformations during conversion, e.g: convert field names from camelCase into snake_case
+- Spark: Create Spark Schemas from Case Classes
+- Transformations:
+    - On all modules, during a conversion (From Case Class to specific type) apply custom transformations. e.g: convert field names from camelCase into snake_case
+- Using multiple modules:
+    - Probably the most powerful thing of the library, any implemented type can be converted to any implemented type. e.g:
+    A Spark Schema can be converted into a BigQuery Table.
+    - If new types are implemented in the library (e.g: Avro & Parquet schemas, Json Schema, ElasticSearch templates, etc) they will get automatically conversions for the rest of the types

-For now, it supports BigQuery and Spark.
+For now, it supports **BigQuery** and **Spark**.

 - [Big Data Types](#big-data-types)